Release date: July 8, 2013

 37:15

-light for Temple Beth-El in Great Neck, New York.
+The sanctuary of Temple Beth-El, with a bema wall, ark, and eternal light designed by Louise Nevelson.Louise Nevelson created a sanctuary installation including a bema wall, ark and eternal light for Temple Beth-El in Great Neck, New York.
 Dedicated in 1970, it is titled The White Flame of The Six Million and serves as a memorial to Jews who suffered and died in the Holocaust.
-Visit the Temple Beth-El website .

 38:40

-Jaroslav Pelikan (1923-2006) was a scholar in the history of Christianity, Christian theology and medieval intellectual history.
-He authored more than 30 books; the quote Ralph Peterson references comes from The Vindication of Tradition, which was based on his 1983 Jefferson Lecture in the Humanities (the highest honor conferred by the federal government for outstanding achievement in the humanities).
+Jaroslav Pelikan (1923–2006) was a scholar in the history of Christianity, Christian theology and medieval intellectual history.
+He authored more than 30 books; the quote Ralph Peterson references comes from The Vindication of Tradition, which was based on Pelikan’s 1983 Jefferson Lecture in the Humanities (the highest honor conferred by the federal government for outstanding achievement in the humanities).
 Pelikan expanded on his observation in a 1989 interview with U.S. News & World Report:

 Tradition is the living faith of the dead; traditionalism is the dead faith of the living.
 Tradition lives in conversation with the past, while remembering where we are and when we are and that it is we who have to decide.
 Traditionalism supposes that nothing should ever be done for the first time, so all that is needed to solve any problem is to arrive at the supposedly unanimous testimony of this homogenized tradition.